byxorna/tumblrtv-xscreensaver/README.md

 $ sudo make install
 ```

 The install drops the `tumblrtv` binary into `/usr/lib/xscreensaver`.
+Alternatively, you can run the `./tumblrtv` binary standalone.

 # Configure